Deadline: May 1, 2023

-Toward Equity in Publishing is a new initiative designed to remediate the inequitable conditions that precede and impede publication in the field of American art history.
-This professional development program is being launched by the peer-reviewed journal American Art, which is co-published by the Smithsonian American Art Museum and University of Chicago Press.
-It is supported by a $64,000 grant from the Dedalus Foundation.
+Toward Equity in Publishing is an initiative designed to remediate the inequitable conditions that precede and impede publication in the field of American art history.
+This professional development program is supported by grants from the Dedalus Foundation and provided by the peer-reviewed journal American Art, which is co-published by the Smithsonian American Art Museum and University of Chicago Press.

 Eligibility Criteria